aljedaxi/zettel/pages/cybernetics.md

 : the energy that dwells in the Synthetic, Synthesis, Syn
 ## Genealogy

 Cybernetics was very much a people and a correspondence: a communication.
 Men "who were authorities, and therefore not scared" [[The falcondale collection]] about their respective fields, gathered in Mexico city to discuss the [[Dao]] between their fields; they understood that to be the most important, the most meaningful stuff (see [[Tractatus Logico-Philosophicus]]).
+They found that the connection was control; they developed a subtle understanding of control, focusing on communication within the system.

 In the context of the university, these people don't talk. they silo along the domain.
 ## TODO what is a field? a domain? a science?